 Tenant Eviction in Foreclosure: What Are Your Rights?

-A financial crisis, like the recent sub-prime mortgage crisis, can result in millions of tenant evictions after the property they rent enters foreclosure.
+A financial crisis, like the 2007 U.S. sub-prime mortgage crisis, can result in millions of tenant evictions after the property they rent enters foreclosure.
 When hard times cause a landlord to default on his or her loan, the bank becomes the new landlord and - as the bank will make clear to you - banks aren't in the rental business.
 The bank will typically move to sell the property as soon as it can, resulting in the eviction of any tenant living on the property quickly and with little warning.
 Here's how it happens and what renters-in-foreclosure can do about it.

 Your Landlord in Default